Canary Islands: Geography

 Tenerife is the largest and most populous island of the archipelago.
 Gran Canaria, with 865,070 inhabitants, is both the Canary Islands' second most populous island, and the third most populous one in Spain after Tenerife (966,354 inhabitants) and Mallorca (896,038 inhabitants).
 The island of Fuerteventura is the second largest in the archipelago and located 100 km from the African coast.

 The islands form the Macaronesia ecoregion with the Azores, Cape Verde, Madeira, and the Savage Isles.
 The Canary Islands constitute the largest and most populated archipelago of the Macaronesia region.
 The archipelago has seven large and several smaller islands, all of which are volcanic in origin.

 According to the position of the islands with respect to the north-east trade winds, the climate can be mild and wet or very dry.
 Several native species form laurisilva forests.

 The individual islands in the Canary archipelago tend to have distinct microclimates.
 Those islands such as El Hierro, La Palma and La Gomera lying to the west of the archipelago have a climate which is influenced by the moist Canary Current.
 They are well vegetated even at low levels and have extensive tracts of sub-tropical laurisilva forest.
 Travelling east toward the African coast, the influence of the current diminishes, and the islands become increasingly arid.
 Fuerteventura and Lanzarote, the islands which are closest to the African mainland, are effectively desert or semi-desert.

 Gran Canaria is known as a "continent in miniature" for its diverse landscapes like Maspalomas and Roque Nublo.
 The north of Tenerife lies under the influence of the moist Atlantic winds and is well vegetated.
 The south of the island around the tourist resorts of Playa de las Américas and Los Cristianos is arid.
 The island rises to almost 4000 m above sea level.
 At altitude, in the cool relatively wet climate, forests of the endemic pine Pinus canariensis thrive.
 Many of the plant species in the Canary Islands, like the Canary Island pine and the dragon tree, Dracaena draco are endemic, as noted by Sabin Berthelot and Philip Barker Webb in their work, L'Histoire Naturelle des Îles Canaries (1835–50).

 Climate

-The climate is warm subtropical/tropical and generally arid, moderated by the sea and in summer by the trade winds.
-There are a number of microclimates and the classifications range mainly from semi-desert to desert.
+The Canary Islands are considered tropical and generally arid, moderated by the sea and in summer by the trade winds.
+It is the northernmost location with a tropical climate, having all its monthly average temperatures above 18° C/64.4° F There are a number of microclimates and the classifications range mainly from semi-desert to desert.
 The majority of the Canary Islands have a hot desert climate (BWh) and a hot semi-desert climate (BSh) within the Köppen system, caused partly due to the cool Canary Current.
 A subtropical humid climate, which is very influenced by the ocean, is in the middle of the islands of La Gomera, Tenerife and La Palma, where laurisilva cloud forests grow.